 As we pointed at the approach end of Runway 23 and taxied forward, our progress was formally and surprisingly halted by the tower as movement froze on all Kandahar taxiways.
 The Predator in front of us, Tornados across the way- now all still, were holding position.

-One by one, each crewmember in our cockpit saw the solemn picture, observing the same scene collectively, putting it all together and falling silent and looking right as the inevitable event unfolded.
+One by one, each crewmember in our cockpit saw the grave picture, observing the same scene collectively, putting it all together and falling silent while looking right as the inevitable event unfolded.

-Then, pointed our way, it slowly settled down on the wide-open tarmac to the right of us, giving us really the only good view on the entire airfield of the impending solemn ceremony.
-Wheels touched, struts settling under the weight of its cargo, as the formation began to march slowly in step towards the helo, gestured there by the gunner who had hopped out from the left side door.
+Then, pointed our way, it settled down on the wide-open tarmac to the right of us, giving us really the only good view on the entire airfield of the impending, solemn ceremony.
+Wheels touched, struts compressing under the weight of its cargo.
+The formation began to march slowly in step towards the helo, gestured emphatically there by the gloved gunner who had hopped out onto the concrete from the left side door.

 Reverence filled the cockpit.

-The tight formation of solid, focused Airmen then marched their way, slowly, halfway to the edge of the ramp.
-The Flag covering the Soldier became still, revealing his form.
+The tight formation of focused Airmen then marched their way, slowly, onward to the edge of the ramp.
+The Flag covering the Soldier became limp, revealing his still form underneath as they disappeared from view.
 The Blackhawk pilot increased power, lifted off and moved nose-down, up, over, and in front of us as the helo flew west then north, disappearing back to its next mission.

-We inched closer to Kabul, following the slower tiny remotely-piloted-aircraft diverging north just left of our nose.
-It was a quiet flight, and my thoughts turned with great heaviness to that soldier's family, still sleeping, far away and back home, who would soon hear a dreaded knock on their door.
+We inched closer to Kabul over the mountains up high, following the slower tiny remotely-piloted-aircraft diverging north just left of our nose.
+It was a quiet flight, and my thoughts turned with great heaviness to that soldier's wife, still sleeping, far away and back home, who would soon hear a dreaded knock on her door.

-We pondered together the immense gravity of the scene.
+We pondered together the immense gravity of the scene, the soldier, and his family.

 No one on the flight deck spoke of it again